cimm/vhs/README.md

 This mini-website is a digital video archive of our old [VHS](https://en.wikipedia.org/wiki/VHS) & [Hi8](https://en.wikipedia.org/wiki/8_mm_video_format) family cassettes that were collecting dust in the attic.
 Magnetic tape decays or molds, cassettes get lost.
 A digital format can easily be shared or viewed and is easier to backup.

+Read the [blog post](https://www.suffix.be/blog/family-youtube/) with the full story.

 ## How

 The videos and cover images are stored in a [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) bucket (free up to 10GB).
 The [`casettes.json`](cassettes.json) file contains the metadata for each video (filename, title, length, …).
 A weekly cron job generates [signed URLs](https://www.suffix.be/blog/signed-urls-backblaze-b2/) for the video files, cover images and adds updates to the [`cassettes.json`](cassettes.json) file.
 A simple HTML page loads the JSON via JavaScript web components and shows a retro-style cover image with the link to the video.
 Authentication is handled with the standard Apache `.htpasswd` system (not included).